mdn/content/files/en-us/learn/css/building_blocks/values_and_units/index.md

 In programming, a function is a piece of code that does a specific task.
 Functions are useful because you can write code once, then reuse it many times instead of writing the same logic over and over.
-A lot of programming languages support functions and the convenient thing is that many languages come with built-in functions for common tasks so you don't have to write them yourself from scratch.
+Most programming languages not only support functions but also come with convenient built-in functions for common tasks so you don't have to write them yourself from scratch.

-CSS also has [functions](/en-US/docs/Web/CSS/CSS_Functions) (which you might see written as _functional notation_), and they work in a similar way as in other languages.
+CSS also has [functions](/en-US/docs/Web/CSS/CSS_Functions), which work in a similar way to functions in other languages.
 In fact, we've already seen CSS functions in the [Color](#color) section above with [`rgb()`](/en-US/docs/Web/CSS/color_value#rgb_function) and [`hsl()`](/en-US/docs/Web/CSS/color_value#hsl_function) functions.

 Aside from applying colors, you can use functions in CSS to do a lot of other things.